 What Is a Solar Collector?

-It is important to note that there is a significant difference between a solar collector and a solar panel.
+It’s essential to highlight that there’s a significant difference between a solar collector and a solar panel.

 A solar collector is a device that collects solar radiation from the sun.
 That energy can be used to heat fluids and air, as an alternative for traditional domestic water heating.
 On the other hand, solar panels produce electricity.